Kolombangara monarch

 The Kolombangara monarch (Symposiachrus browni), or Brown's monarch, is a species of bird in the family Monarchidae.
 It is endemic to Solomon Islands.
 Its natural habitat is subtropical or tropical moist lowland forests.
 It is threatened by habitat loss.
+It was formerly considered as conspecific with the Vella Lavella monarch.

 Taxonomy and systematics

 This species was originally placed in the genus Monarcha until moved to Symposiachrus in 2009.